KxSystems/docs/docs/ml/automl/ug/proc.md

 The following are the procedures completed when the default system configuration is deployed:

-1. Feature extraction is performed using either FRESH or normal feature extraction methods.
+1. Feature extraction is performed using FRESH, normal or NLP feature extraction methods.
 2. Significance tests are applied to extracted features to determine those most relevant for model training.
 3. Data is split into training, validation and testing sets.
 4. Cross-validation procedures are performed on a selection of models.